KaikyM/Arduino-HC-SR04-Ultrasonic-Sensor/README.md

 # Arduino-HC-SR04-Ultrasonic-Sensor

 ## Contextualization
-In this experiment, an LED will be turned on by pressing a button.
-Please note that no ports will be used and no code will be written.
+In this experiment, the reading of an ultrasonic sensor will be performed and stored in a variable.
+Then, this variable will be used to turn on the red LED when the distance is less than 100 centimeters; otherwise, it will turn on the green LED.
+The ultrasonic sensor will be connected to digital pin 4 for triggering the signal (Trigger) and digital pin 5 for receiving the echo (Echo).
+Ultrasonic sensors emitting ultrasonic signals and analyzing the reflection/echo.

 ## Components:
 - 1 - Arduino Uno R3